Earth's oceans have been home to some of the largest, fiercest and most successful predators ever to exist.

 Striking specimens, including fully articulated 3D models and life-size casts from the Natural History Museum's collections, will show the predators of the Jurassic seas in their natural habitats.
 Rich audio, visual and digital interpretation and graphics enable visitors to find out how these predators adapted to survive.

-For more information about the exhibition, download the Ancient Oceans brochure PDF (96KB).
+For more information about the exhibition, download the Jurassic Oceans: Monsters of the Deep brochure PDF (96KB).